Honey Feast of the Saviour: Digging wells

-The feast of the Honey Saviour is associated with a water festival called the small blessing of the water in contrast with the great blessing associated with the feasts of Easter and the Baptism of the Lord.
+The feast of the Honey Saviour is associated with a water festival called the Lesser Blessing of the Waters, in contrast to the Great Blessing of the Waters on the feasts of Pascha and Theophany.

-Traditionally, it was at this time in Russia that new wells were consecrated and old ones were cleaned, and they also made a procession to natural reservoirs and springs to consecrate water.
-After the procession, they bathed in consecrated water and bathed livestock to wash away all diseases.
+Traditionally in Russia, it was a time to consecrate new wells and clean old ones, with procession made to natural reservoirs and springs to bless these.
+After a procession, people and their livestock bathed in the consecrated water to wash away all diseases.

 The Serbs of the Leskovac consider this time to be suitable for digging and cleaning wells.

 Honeycomb crosses

 During the festival, a special blessing is given to newly harvested honey.
-Honeycomb crosses are carved out and carried in procession.
-At private homes the newly blessed honey is laid out in beautiful cups and put in the center of the table.
-Russians usually put the honey in painted cups known as gzhel.
+Honeycomb crosses are carved and carried in procession.
+In homes, the newly blessed honey is poured into painted cups known as gzhel.
+These are then placed in the centre of a table.

-It is also traditional to feed honey to relatives, neighbors and beggars.
-Blessed honey is also used to bake honey gingerbread, pies, buns, and the traditional drink of this holiday is a sbiten, consisting of water, honey and spicy herbs.
+It is also traditional to feed honey to relatives, neighbours, and beggars.
+Blessed honey is also used to bake honey gingerbread, pies, buns, while the traditional drink for this holiday is sbiten, consisting of water, honey, and spicy herbs.